Quantum interferometers: principles and applications

 \subsubsection{The hug Franson interferometer}

-In addition to the original Franson interferometer mentioned above, there is a modified version called the hug Franson interferometer.
-This device was first proposed by Cabello et al. in 2009 to rule out the post-selection loophole in the Bell test with energy-time and time-bin entanglement \cite{Cabello2009PRL}.
-The structure of the hug Franson interferometer is shown in Fig.\,\ref{Franson}, where $BS_{i}$ (i=1, 2, 3 and 4) and $M_{i}$ are beam splitters and perfect mirrors, respectively.
+The original Franson interferometer was proposed to demonstrate the violation of local realism using energy-time entanglement \cite{Franson1989PRL}.
+Researchers had believed that this criterion was undoubtedly correct until a model constructed in 1999 demonstrated that the measured Franson interference by the original interferometer does not necessarily violate local realism, due to the post-selection loophole \cite{Aerts1999PRL}.
+To close this loophole, a modified interferometer, called hug Franson interferometer, is proposed by Cabello et al. in 2009 \cite{Cabello2009PRL}.
+The structure of the hug Franson interferometer is shown in Fig.\,\ref{Franson}, where $BS_{i}$ and $M_{i}$ ($i=1, 2, 3, 4$) are beam splitters and mirrors, respectively.
 Alice on the left and Bob on the right are the two terminals that receive photons from the source after going through the interferometer. $\phi _{A}$ ($\phi _{B}$) represents the phase shift in the short arms of the interferometer on the path to Alice (Bob).
-Compared with the original Franson interferometer, the setup shown in Fig.\,\ref{Franson} has the distinct feature that a photon will go to different sides, i.e., Alice and Bob, if it selects the short and long paths when encountering the first $BS$ after its emission.
+Compared with the original Franson interferometer, this revised setup has the distinct feature that a photon will go to different sides, i.e., Alice and Bob, if it selects the short and long paths when encountering the first $BS$ after its emission.
 This modification ensures that all the coincidence detections between Alice and Bob result from the events in which the two photons arrive at their terminals through paths of the same length.
 Events with one photon taking a short path and its twin taking a long path will lead to both photons reaching the same side.
-With this property, the temporal postselection is no longer necessary to obtain the interference curves, unlike the original Franson interferometer, which introduces the post-selection loophole in the test of the Clauser–Horne–Shimony–Holt (CHSH) inequality.
-It should be noted that a prototype of a hug interferometer had been proposed and experimentally constructed in 2008 to measure the time-bin entanglement without postselection \cite{Rossi2008PRA}.
-However, the structure there could introduce additional losses, and its usage in Bell experiments was not discussed.
+In this case, the temporal postselection (which introduced the loophole) is no longer necessary to obtain the interference curves.
+It should be noted that a prototype of a hug Franson interferometer was proposed and experimentally constructed in 2008 to measure the time-bin entanglement without postselection \cite{Rossi2008PRA}.
+However, that experimental setup could introduce additional losses, and its usage in Bell experiments was not discussed.